PhilippeMarcMeyer/Learning-React/README.md

 These are Personnal notes
 I started to type while watching from Bob Ziroll Course on Scrimba : https://scrimba.com/g/greact

-I think this course is a good one so I will use it as a guideline but there are so many different notions :
+I think this course is not a bad one but there are so many different notions :
 Introduction with state and props then High order components, React State etc...
 Hooks

-I think it's important to pause the course often and then build real life examples at each step to really understand
+I think it's important to pause the course often and then build real life examples at each step to really understand So I will mix with the Net Ninja channel https://www.youtube.com/watch?v=pKYiKbf7sP0

 ## Introduction

+React is a js library using a Virtual DOM
+Compoents looks like HTML but they are made JSX syntax which can hold js as well.

+### Setup

+in VS Code add the extension : ES7 React/Redux/GraphQL/React-Native snippets

 ### Arrow functions

-It's a reminder about ES6 :
+It's a reminder about ES6 : (scrimba)

 They allow to have no binding for functions in the constructor of class Components.
 Ex :